 13 Oct The Kimono Wrap Dress

-Posted at 11:53h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks, Vintage Patterns 0 Comments
+Posted at 11:53h in Pattern Making Instructions, Pattern Puzzles, Vintage Patterns, Womens Knit Block 0 Comments

 This kimono styled dress was quite a challenge in the pattern making department.
 Firstly you have to decide if the wrap over is an authentic two-layer wrap or if you are going to seam the pieces together.
 I’ve gone for the two layer option and included a zip in the CB seam as the only place where the two bodice layers join.